solaius/DocuCrawler/documentation/guides/USAGE.md

 This step:
 - Retrieves URLs from sitemaps or predefined lists
 - Fetches content using Playwright for JavaScript-rendered pages
+- Tracks document changes for incremental updates
+- Skips unchanged documents when in incremental mode
 - Saves the raw content as markdown files

+By default, DocuCrawler uses incremental crawling, which only processes documents that have changed since the last run.
+This saves time and resources, especially for large documentation sets.
+You can force a full crawl with the `--full` flag.

 ### 2. Preprocessing